Ellen Langer: Career

 She has published over 200 articles and academic texts, was published in The New York Times, and discussed her works on Good Morning America.
-Additionally, in many introductory psychology courses at universities across the United States, her studies are required reading.
+Her studies are required reading in many introductory psychology courses at universities across the United States.

-Many regard Langer as a trailblazer who initiated a transformative shift in perspective.
-Daniel Gilbert, a psychology professor, stated in the 1989 anthology Unintended Thought, "[Langer] pointed out that social inference is not always a conscious and deliberate act; rather it is often the province of mindless automata."
+Langer has been called a trailblazer who initiated a transformative shift in perspective.
+Her Harvard colleague, psychologist Daniel Gilbert, stated in the 1989 anthology Unintended Thought, "[Langer] pointed out that social inference is not always a conscious and deliberate act; rather it is often the province of mindless automata."
 He further noted, "This clarion call was widely appreciated, and if Langer did not quite set the stage for a psychology of unconscious social inference, she at least rented the theatre."